matrix-org/synapse/docs/development/contributing_guide.md

 to work on.

-# 7. Turn coffee and documentation into code and documentation!
+# 7. Turn coffee into code and documentation!

-There is a growing amount of documentation located in the [`docs`](docs) directory, with a rendered version [available online](https://matrix-org.github.io/synapse).
+There is a growing amount of documentation located in the `docs` directory, with a rendered version [available online](https://matrix-org.github.io/synapse).
 This documentation is intended primarily for sysadmins running their own Synapse instance, as well as developers interacting externally with